Summer Intensives

 Cincinnati, OH 45216

 Convenient to I-75, Kroger (just a block away!), Country Fresh Market, charming small business district of Wyoming, and more conveniences.
-Located in a somewhat secluded area with pine trees and large yards on 1.25 acres, with plenty of free parking.
+Located in a somewhat secluded area with old, tree-lined streets and large yards on 1.25 acres, with plenty of free parking.
 Doors are locked at all times with video surveillance.

 hello@mutualarts.org